 OMP was introduced at VDM Metals at its plants in Germany, as well as those in the United States.
 The features implemented include:

 Additionally, VDM Metals is currently investigating the potential of introducing detailed scheduling functionalities for its downstream plants.

 OMP helps companies facing complex planning challenges to excel, grow and thrive by offering the best digitized supply chain planning solution on the market.

-Its Unison PlanningTM concept has a unique approach.
+Unison Planning™ has a unique approach.
 It handles all supply chain planning challenges in a unified way, synchronizing all planning stages, horizons, functions and roles.
 From source to deliver.
 From strategic to operational planning.
 From leadership teams to schedulers.

 Hundreds of customers run OMP’s cloud-based solution to generate more value by making informed decisions.
 Valued as a thought leader by experts as Gartner, OMP invests one out of every three dollars earned into innovation.